KrzysiekKropka/CustomMusicToolMC3/README.md

 - Python 3.9+
 - ffmpeg (bundled for Windows in external_tools)

+# External tools

+rstm_build.py by ednessp
+hash_build.py by ednessp
+dave.py by ednessp
+strtbl.py by ednessp

 # Usage

 1. Place STREAMS.DAT and ASSETS.DAT or the decoded STREAMS and ASSETS folders extracted from Midnight Club 3 DUB Edition's ISO (preferably DUB Edition Remix (USA))